Fire Tower Challenge

 The Winter Fire Tower Challenge!

-Since 2010 the Glens Fall-Saratoga Chapter of the Adirondack Mountain Club offers a new Fire Tower Challenge: the Winter Fire Tower Challenge.
+Since 2010 the Glens Fall-Saratoga Chapter of ADK offers a new Fire Tower Challenge: the Winter Fire Tower Challenge.
 Climb 18 of the Adirondack mountains with fire towers and all five in the Catskills between December 21 and March 21 and you can earn a rocker for your Fire Tower Challenge patch.
 You can keep track of your climbs on the regular brochure, noting at the top of the form that it’s the Winter Challenge.

 Please note that like the regular Fire Tower Challenge, it is not necessary to climb the actual towers.
 In fact, it is inadvisable to climb an icy fire tower.
 Some trailhead parking areas might not be plowed in winter presenting access challenges.
 Winter hiking while exciting can be more strenuous especially if the trail has not been previously tracked-out and there are less daylight hours with shorter periods of twilight.